-Your surgeon may replace the valve using traditional open-heart surgery, during which they make a cut down your chest wall and open your rib cage.
+Your doctor may replace the valve using traditional open-heart surgery, during which they make a cut down your chest wall and open your rib cage.

 Or they may go with a catheter procedure called transcatheter aortic valve replacement (TAVR).
 TAVR is a less invasive procedure, meaning your surgeon uses much smaller cuts than with open-heart surgery.
 People usually have an easier time recovering and have less discomfort with this procedure.

-Which one you and your surgeon decide to go with depends on the details of your specific case.
+Which one you and your doctor decide to go with depends on the details of your specific case.

 Balloon valvuloplasty: This procedure is usually for infants and kids with aortic valve stenosis.
 It’s less effective for adults.